Scott Baio's molestation accuser Nicole Eggert files police report against him, report says

 The outlet noted that, unlike in her previous claims, Eggert compiled a list of witnesses who said they observed inappropriate behavior by Baio during this time.
 Among the witnesses: Alexander Polinsky, who played Adam Powell on the show, according to TMZ.
 Polinsky reportedly went with Eggert to file her police report.

-As previously reported, Eggert first came forward last month with a series of tweets alleging that Baio molested her from the time she was 14 to the age of 17.
+As previously reported, Eggert first came forward last month with a series of tweets alleging that Baio, now 57, molested her from the time she was 14 to the age of 17.
 Baio said he had consensual sex with her once, but only after she had turned 18, the legal age of consent.

 Baio was quick to come forward with a denial of the accusations against him, first taking to Facebook Live to explain his side of the story, calling Eggert’s credibility into question.